mbta/rider-design-system/documentation/content/pages/components/header.md

 <p class="text-2xl">The {{ title }} is for applications and subsites outside of the main MBTA.com website.</p>

-wraps top-level navigation and branding to provide consistent navigation between global application areas, such as organizations and projects, while facilitating easy access to utilities like support and user settings.

-The header shows users that they are on an MBTA page, and shows which MBTA service they're using.
+This shows users that they are on an MBTA page.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fdesign%2FIupfoRXJNItGDD8ZaZCxDz%2FDRAFT%253A-Rider-facing-Design-System%3Fnode-id%3D751-463%26t%3DtmHlFMXSdzDGXYaK-1" allowfullscreen></iframe>